yutannihilation/savvy/README.md

 [![](https://github.com/yutannihilation/savvy/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/yutannihilation/savvy/actions/workflows/R-CMD-check.yaml)

-R-CMD-check

 </div>

 <!-- badges: end -->

 ## What the hell is this??
-Why do you create another framework when there’s extendr?
+Why do you need another framework when there’s extendr?

 This is nothing but my personal challenge to re-invent the wheel in order to get better understanding about what